 Magnetic Stripe Cards

 When using an ATM, there usually is an option for the transaction to be conducted in English.
 If not, however, many of the older style ATMs are very much in use in other countries and may have limited graphics.
 The processing sequence for a withdrawal generally will be the same as on a US ATM: insert or swipe card, enter your PIN, indicate checking or savings account, indicate withdrawal and the amount (in the local currency).
-Remember that there are daily limits on ATM withdrawals, so be sure when converting your withdrawal amount to the local currency that you consider the equivalent U.S. dollar amount, as that is how your transaction will post against your account.
-Also, please note that while you will not be charged a "surcharge" fee by the ATM owner for international transactions, your Capitol Federal® debit cards will be charged the 1 percent Visa currency transaction fee and the $2.00 ATM fee for a withdrawal from a non-Capitol Federal® ATM.
+Remember, there are daily limits on ATM withdrawals, so be sure when converting your withdrawal amount to the local currency that you consider the equivalent U.S. dollar amount, as that is how your transaction will post against your account.
+Also, please note that while you will not be charged a "surcharge" fee by the ATM owner for international transactions, your Capitol Federal® debit cards will be charged the $2.00 ATM fee for a withdrawal from a non-Capitol Federal® ATM.

 Be Aware of Surroundings

 Just as in the US, be aware of your surroundings at an ATM and don't rely upon any local "good Samaritan" to assist you, or you may find yourself the victim of fraudulent transactions.
 While you are protected against financial loss, you don't want to waste your vacation time dealing with the fraud to recover your funds for use during your trip.